AWI-ESM/documentation_AWI-CM3/source/how_to/forcing.rst

 - Under ``ORBMODE=fixed_year`` mode the orbital parameters are calculated according to Berger et al. 1978 for the fixed year set by the namelist variable ``ORBIY``.
 If you choose fixed year but set no year, the default is 1950.
 - Under ``fixed_parameters`` you have manual control over the parameters ``ORBECCEN``, ``ORBOBLIQ`` and ``ORBMVELP``.
 If you choose fixed parameters but set no parameters, the default ones are for 1950.

+``ORBMVELP`` is the longitude of perihelion measured from the moving vernal equinox, in degrees.
+That is the convention PMIP publishes in, so PMIP values go in unchanged and a mid-Holocene run takes ``0.87``.

+The model adds the 180 degrees itself, in ``yomorb.F90``, where ``mvelpp = (mvelp + 180.0)*degrad`` turns what you set into the internal ``ORBMVELPP``, so do not add it yourself.
+Both examples below are vernal equinox values: 102.7 for 1950, and 275.41 for the PMIP4 last interglacial.

 Example for manual control:

 .. code-block:: Fortran